Simon Zibo

-Simon Zibo (born 30 November 1997) is a Ghanaian professional footballer who plays as a midfielder for Maltese team Birkirkara.
+Simon Zibo (born 30 November 1997) is a Ghanaian professional footballer who plays as a midfielder for Maltese team Mosta.
 He previously played for Portuguese teams Vitória Guimarães B and Esperança de Lagos and Ghana Premier League side Liberty Professionals.

 Club career

 Liberty Professionals

 Zibo started his career with Liberty Professionals in 2016.
 On 3 April 2016, during his debut, he played the full 90 minutes and scored his debut premier league goal in a 5–1 victory over Ashanti Gold.
 Latif Blessing scored a brace in that match.
 During the 2017 season, Zibo had become a key member of the team, starting and playing 21 league matches, whilst playing 13 league matches and scoring 2 goals during the truncated 2018 season.
 Zibo was appointed as the captain of the side ahead of the 2019 GFA Normalization Committee Special Competition.
 He played 13 out of the 14 matches played and scored 5 goals to help Liberty to a third-place finish in group B. At the end of the season, he was heavily linked to several clubs in Ghana Premier League including Hearts of Oak, Asante Kotoko and Aduana Stars.